Our Background

 Hannah Reid

-Hannah is the receptionist in our Linlithgow branch.
-She loves working with people and helping them and their loved pets out.
+Hannah joined team Westport Vets in May 2022 and is part of the reception and admin team.
+She enjoyd seeing and chatting to clients and getting lots of puppy cuddles.
 She joined the team in May 2022 and has loved every minute of it since!
 Hannah has recently completed her BVRA Bronze level award and is currently working through her Silver BVRA Award.
 Hannah loves learning so is always looking for opportunities to add to her qualifications and learn something new.